 While tax law authorizes the IRS to consider a compromise of a taxpayer’s back taxes, the decision to accept or reject a taxpayer’s Offer rests with the IRS.

 Recent IRS Offer in Compromise statistics show that only about 33% of filed Offers are accepted.
 That means that two-thirds of Offers are either returned or rejected.
 Taxpayers have the right to appeal a rejected Offer in Compromise within 30 days of rejection.
 Most often, the IRS rejects an Offer because it believes it can collect more of the back taxes than initially offered.
 This occurs when the IRS calculates your reasonable collection potential (RCP) to be greater than the amount shown in your offer.

 In order to reach a deal with the IRS, you must be in “tax compliance.”
 This means that you have filed all required tax returns and are making your current tax payments.
 For wage earners, this requires you to have the proper taxes withheld from your paycheck.
 Or, if you’re self-employed, you have made the current year’s estimated tax payments.

 Taxpayers who are not in compliance are not eligible for an Offer in Compromise.
 However, the IRS will give you an opportunity to get into compliance.
 If you do not, your Offer will be returned or rejected; the filing fee and any Offer payments you made will be kept by the IRS.

 If your Offer is accepted, you’re required to maintain compliance for the next five years!
 You don’t want to spend time and money resolving your tax debt only to have the whole deal voided if you fall out of compliance.
 The IRS would then seek to collect the full amount they wrote off.

-The best way to avoid a costly Offer in Compromise mistake is to work with an experienced tax resolution professional familiar with this tactic.
+The best way to avoid costly Offer in Compromise mistakes is to work with an experienced tax resolution professional familiar with this tactic.
 Contact us today to schedule a free consultation.